 After Miller’s upbraiding by Landis, I call Jake.
 I need to vent to an adult.
 His advice is direct.

 “Hell, I’m Jewish.
 I’ve been told there was no place for me in all the halls of music.
 That’s why I chose classical.
 Classical’s not about trying to sell your music.
 You’re going for perfection.”

 It was good advice for my privileged and entitled white ass.
 I remembered Joe, the Cuban bass player, who so wanted to be a part of our Coral Gables life.
 A little intolerance by the likes of Miller may be good for me.
-The remainder of the week passed with little drama, other than Miller’s feeble attempts to burst into Landis’s office.
-I was told not to call Security, rather, to ‘deal with him.’
+The remainder of the week passes with little drama, other than Miller’s feeble attempts to burst into Landis’s office.
+I am told not to call Security, rather, to ‘deal with him.’